iNavFlight/inav-configurator/README.md

 ### WebGL

 Make sure Settings -> System -> "User hardware acceleration when available" is checked to achieve the best performance

-### Linux users

-1. Dont forget to add your user into dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access
-2. If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist

 ## Issue trackers